 When implemented effectively, a growth hack can propel a business from the depths of a valley to the top of a mountain—often with little to no cost and in record time.

 How can your startup take advantage of growth hacking?
-Here at The DSM Group, a full-service advertising agency, we will explore the innovative and super successful growth hacks that today’s popular companies used to go from beginners to household names.
+Here at DSM, a full-service advertising agency, we will explore the innovative and super successful growth hacks that today’s popular companies used to go from beginners to household names.

 LinkedIn and Growth Hacks that Personally Motivate

 Right before LinkedIn first implemented its growth hack, it had 2 million users.
 While already having a large audience, the professional networking community, like any business, wanted to grow even bigger.
 LinkedIn thought about what motivates its target audience and decided to capitalize on a key element of human nature: vanity.

 At the time of the growth hack, searching the name of an average person online did not return many (if any) top results that actually applied.
 Viewing this as an opportunity, LinkedIn allowed users to make their profiles public, permitting the personal pages to be indexed by search engines.
 In just a few years, the site jumped to 200 million users.